lf1-io/padl/README.md

     o.step()
 ```

+For the full notebook see `notebooks/example.ipynb` in the GitHub project.

 ## Licensing

 PADL is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.